 "Orion."
 Owned by Karina Burger and Tim O'Brien.

 How are weight-pulls done?
 Dogs are divided into five divisions according to their body weight (<60, 61-80, 81-100, 101-120, 120+).
 Weight pulling is a timed event in which the dog has 60 seconds to pull the weight 16 feet.
+An AMCA leg requires that the dog pull over or equal to 12x their weight on the day of the pull.
 The owner or handler cannot touch the dog during the pull.
 Weight pulls can take place either on snow or an artificial surface, such as a carpet or mat.
 Depending on the surface, the winning weight at a pull can be over 2,000 pounds.

 Why weight-pull?
 Weight-pulling is mentally and physically stimulating!
 It puts your dog to work and lets them use their muscles in a way they do not often get the chance.
 It is relationship-building, as you use their innate desire to 'come' and please you (and receive treats back at their crate!).
 It is a social activity for you, and a great chance to socialize your dog to noise and activity.
 What kind of equipment do you need?
 Weight-pulling harnesses are different from mushing harnesses.
 They typically have thicker webbing and more padding.
 They have a bar behind the hind legs.
 It is imperative to ensure that the harness fits correctly.
 To learn more about fit, see "Dressed for Success" by Shilon Bedford.